-Picking a healthy road trip snack will help to make a long day crammed inside a bus a little more bearable.
+Picking a healthy road trip snack will help make a long day crammed inside a bus a little more bearable.

 It is easy to pick the cheap, familiar options of fried pastries or a bag of chips at roadside stands and in markets.

 For a healthier option, try snacking on rambutans.
 First-time visitors quickly notice mounds of rambutans as they wander the streets of Southeast Asia.